 Over the next decade we expect to see change, with positive regulator interventions and Fintech investment catalysing the move to financial dashboards in a way we have already seen happen in areas like fitness, where simple dashboards allow you to track your physical exercise, health and nutrition goals.

 This has already started happening in Finances with Open Banking allowing account data from multiple providers to be consolidated in one place, helping to remove the silos for short term finances.
-Open Banking has just ‘celebrated’ it’s second birthday, it may not have revolutionised banking yet – but it has proved the concept of sharing very sensitive financial data in a way which doesn’t compromise bank level security.
+Open Banking has just ‘celebrated’ its third birthday, it may not have revolutionised banking yet – but with 3 million users it has proved the concept of sharing very sensitive financial data en masse in a way which doesn’t compromise bank level security.

 At the other end of the financial savings spectrum we have your retirement savings and the government is pushing ahead with the Pension Dashboard.
 It’s goal is to allow you at the click of a button to see all your pension pots in one place, and like banking or fitness, once the data is in one place it can be used to help people understand what they have, and if it’s enough.

 These examples are largely within their respective silos but now we are seeing financial solutions crossing traditional boundaries.
 The government and regulators have been at the forefront of change here – consider the LISA – it’s a savings product, a property purchase product and pension product – so doesn’t fit neatly into any of the silos but with a few changes could be a start at a lifetime finance product.
 Also consider the creation of the MAPS (Money and Pension Service), the government has taken a complex landscape, including; MAS (Money Advice Service), TPAS (The Pension Advisory Service) and Pension Wise, and rolled them into a single holistic guidance and support body.